ljdyer/Text-Data-Cleaner/README.md

-# Text data cleaner
+# Text Data Cleaner

-Helper functions for cleaning text data in a pandas dataframe in Google Colab.
+A Python library for cleaning text data for use in machine learning and natural language processing applications in IPython notebooks (Jupyter, Google Colab, etc.).

+Developed and used for the paper "Comparison of Token- and Character-Level Approaches to Restoration of Spaces, Punctuation, and Capitalization in Various Languages", which is scheduled for publication in December 2022.

 ## How to use